-Individual members of the SEN team and the Pastoral team may receive training in:
+Individual members of the SEND team and the Pastoral team may receive training in:

 - Manual handling

 - Evac chairs

 - Sexual health

-- Anger management
+- · Anger management

-- Harmful Sexual Behaviour
+- · Harmful Sexual Behaviour

 - · Self-harm, Eating Disorders, Mental Health First Aid

 - · Access arrangements (exam concessions)

-- De-escalation techniques
+- · De-escalation techniques

 - Team Teach

-The SENCO, Vicki McCarthy, is a qualified teacher and has worked previously as an Assistant Headteacher at the Elmwood & Penrose Federation (specialist SEN provision), with extensive experience of supporting a wide range of SEND students.
+The SENDCO, Vicki McCarthy, is a qualified teacher and has worked previously as an Assistant Headteacher at the Elmwood & Penrose Federation (specialist SEND provision), with extensive experience of supporting a wide range of students with a variety of differing complex needs.
 She is a member of the Chartered College of Teaching.
 She is currently undertaking the National Award for SEN Co-ordination (NASENCO), and the NASEN/EEF Whole School SEND Review Trial.

-11. How will I be involved in making decisions about and planning for my child's education?
+12. How will I be involved in making decisions about and planning for my child's education?